 In the process of researching my new book Ancient Spirit Rising: Reclaiming Your Roots & Restoring Earth Community I came across many studies, books and dialogues that contributed to my unpacking of New Age Spirituality.
 A major part of my research was to examine the widespread practice of “shamanic” identity theft and the appropriation of cultural and spiritual property from Turtle Island First Nations, which stems directly from the New Age World.
-Under the guise of self-development modalities and “transformational” or “enlightenment” themes, I began to see that a myriad of other questionable beliefs and practices have transpired in the past 40 years including:
+Under the guise of self-development modalities and “transformational” or “enlightenment” themes, I began to see that a myriad of other questionable beliefs and practices have also transpired in the past 40 years, including:

 - Delusional thinking,

 - a misguided belief in a fin-de-siècle “ascension” or “golden age” fiction,

 - a misguided belief that somehow spiritual forces created our aspiritual materialistic society,